landlock-lsm/island/README.md

 literal = "The A-Team"
 ```

+Workspaces are useful to easily isolate sandboxes, but they can be disabled by inserting `workspace = false` at the top of the `profile.toml` file.

-This profile automatically activates when you work in the `/home/user/work/customer-a/` directory, providing customer-specific configurations and isolated application state.
+This profile automatically activates when you work in the `/home/user/work/customer-a` directory, providing customer-specific configurations and isolated application state.

 Example Landlock configuration (`landlock/base.toml`):
 ```toml